 The concepts of recognition units and perceptual interpretations are applied in a very broad sense in the present treatment.
 They refer to the perception of features of objects, such as size, shape, or color, as well as to the recognition and implicit naming of objects.
-The recognition sys-tem includes many functionally independent replicas of each recognition unit.
+The recognition system includes many functionally independent replicas of each recognition unit.
 This duplication is illustrated by our ability to see the pattern XOXXX.
 If there were a single X-detector, we would see an "O," paired with a single "X" of unusually high intensity!
-Some recent theories of speech-recognition, such as the logogen model (Morton, 1970a) do not in-clude this duplication feature, and propose that a single logogen cor-responds to each word-meaning.
+Some recent theories of speech-recognition, such as the logogen model (Morton, 1970a) do not include this duplication feature, and propose that a single logogen corresponds to each word-meaning.
 This assumption may or may not be valid with respect to the recognition of meanings.
-It is clearly not valid with respect to visual recognitions. with respect to visual recognitions.
+It is clearly not valid with respect to visual recognitions.

-with respect to visual recognitions.
 The recognition units appear to be organized in dimensions and in levels.
 The presentation of a stimulus normally causes activation of several units in each of these sets, and the role of the selection stage is to choose no more than one interpretation from each set.
 Thus, a single size, color, shape, and semantic meaning will eventually be perceived, although many more possible percepts may have been implicitly considered and rejected by the system.

 Recognition units at several levels can participate in perceptual interpretation.
 A salient example is the effect of word context on letter recognition (Reicher, 1969; F. Smith, 1969; Wheeler, 1970): when a subject is shown the word WORK in the tachistoscope, and is asked if the last letter of the word was D or K, he does better than if the initial stimulus was GORK.
-The effect is particularly surprising, of course, bestimulus was GORK.
-The effect is particularly surprising, of course, be-cause both WORD and WORK are words.
+The effect is particularly surprising, of course, because both WORD and WORK are words.
 How could the redundant initial letters aid in the discrimination?

 A possible interpretation of this result is that sensory information activates recognition units both at the level of individual letters and at the level of words.
 Because the signal is faint and the recognition system is noisy, it may happen that the recognition unit for WORK is activated more than the recognition unit for WORD, while the separate units for the letters K and D are activated equally.
-If the recognition units at the word level are in contact with the selection of interpretations for individual letters, the recognition of a letter within a word will be superior to the recognition units for letters and for words, there is evidence for units at the level of the spelling pattern (Gibson, 1965), the syllable (Smith & Haviland, 1972), and perhaps at other levels in the parsing of printed words (Spoehr & Smith, 1972).
+If the recognition units at the word level are in contact with the selection of interpretations for individual letters, the recognition of a letter within a word will be superior to the recognition of the same letter in a nonsense syllable.
+In addition to the recognition units for letters and for words, there is evidence for units at the level of the spelling pattern (Gibson, 1965), the syllable (Smith & Haviland, 1972), and perhaps at other levels in the parsing of printed words (Spoehr & Smith, 1972).
 Recognition units at all these levels could collaborate in the selection of an interpretation at any level, e.g., reading a whole word or identifying a single letter.
 There is no compelling reason to assume that the units at the various levels are arranged in series, so that the output of one is the input for the other.
 An essentially parallel organization appears more plausible, in an overlearned skill such as reading.